Chalarangelo/30-seconds-of-code/snippets/Modal.md

 ---

 Renders a Modal component, controllable through events.
-To use the component, import `Modal` only once and then display it by passing a boolean value to the `isVisible` attribute.

-- Use object destructuring to set defaults for certain attributes of the modal component.
-- Define `keydownHandler`, a method which handles all keyboard events, which can be used according to your needs to dispatch actions (e.g. close the modal when <kbd>Esc</kbd> is pressed).
+- Define `keydownHandler`, a method which handles all keyboard events and is used to call `onClose` when the `Esc` key is pressed.
-- Use `React.useEffect()` hook to add or remove the `keydown` event listener, which calls `keydownHandler`.
+- Use the `useEffect()` hook to add or remove the `keydown` event listener to the `document`, calling `keydownHandler` for every event.
+- Add a styled `<span>` element that acts as a close button, calling `onClose` when clicked.
-- Use the `isVisible` prop to determine if the modal should be shown or not.
+- Use the `isVisible` prop passed down from the parent to determine if the modal should be displayed or not.
-- Use CSS to style and position the modal component.
+- To use the component, import `Modal` only once and then display it by passing a boolean value to the `isVisible` attribute.

 ```css
 .modal {